SHARK REFERENCE GUIDE

 Number Format Display Effect 1123.89 "9,999.99" 1,123.89 Commas added 100.89 "$9,999.99" $ 100.89 Fixed dollar sign 100.89 "$$$$$$.99" $100.89 Floating dollar sign

-Rule: Do not use formats for numeric field input; okay for variables.
+Rule: Do not use formats for numeric field input; formatting is for displaying variables.

 These are the format characters for strings: